Lasseignejk/DC-Notes/React/React3--Forms.md

 ## Make it more generic

-ALWAYS EXPECT your form will need to be scaleable.
+ALWAYS EXPECT your form will need to be scalable.
 You don't know if at some point more input fields will need to be added to your form.

 Make a new state variable, signUpForm: